Port of Key West: History

 The first cruise ship to adopt the port was the Sunward in 1969.
 It docked at Pier B, which was owned at that time by the U.S. Navy.

 In 1984, the city opened a cruise dock at Mallory Square.
 The decision was met with opponents who claimed that it would disrupt the tradition of watching the sunset at Mallory Square.

 In 2013, a referendum to widen the ship channel was defeated by 73% of voters.
 The proposal, backed by the Key West Chamber of Commerce, was intended to accommodate larger cruise ships and would have required dredging 17 acres of sea bottom, which includes endangered corals, in the protected Florida Keys National Marine Sanctuary.

 In 2020, Key West voters approved three amendments to the City Charter which prohibit large cruise ships, limit daily disembarkations, and prioritize cruise ships with superior public health and environmental records.
 The amendments, sponsored by the Key West Committee for Safer, Cleaner Ships, passed with 61% to 81% approval.
 However, the following year, the state legislature overturned the amendments.
 In 2022, the city decided to instead prohibit ships from docking at the two piers the city controls.
 Meanwhile, Pier B is planned to undergo an expansion renovation to service bigger ships, which would first have to be approved by the state.
 In March 2024, Florida Governor Ron DeSantis approved the renovation for Pier B, which would expand the lease area by about 50 feet in width and about 40 feet in length.
 In addition, approval was given for a new long-term lease of 25 years.

+On May 5, 2026, the U.S. Navy issued a notice terminating the City of Key West’s lease for the use of the Outer Mole Pier.
+The following day, the U.S. Navy issued a Request for Interest (RFI) to determine "the potential use of underutilized space on the Outer Mole Pier."
+The lease officially terminated on August 3, 2026.
+Meanwhile, the City Commission reaffirmed its position favoring limited cruise ship visits, voting 5–2 to uphold its policy.
+However, the resolution does not affect federal jurisdiction over the Outer Mole Pier.